-However, when working with Directives, you need to be careful about updates.
-Once a "base" Directive is established, subsequent Directives can be issued to amend one or more of the Articles of the "base" Directive, or to adapt the Annexes to technical progress.
-This makes the original section of the base directive no longer applicable.
+However, when working with Directives or Regulations, you need to be careful about updates.
+Once a 'base' Directive or Regulation is established, subsequent Directives or Regulations can be issued to amend one or more of the Articles of the 'base' text, or to adapt the Annexes to technical progress.
+This makes the original section of the base Directive or Regulation no longer applicable.
 To help you work with the legislation, the EU prepares consolidated texts.
-However, it is only the Directives as published in the Official Journal of the European Community that have legal standing.
-Occasionally, in the interests of clarity, the EU will start afresh and recast a new "base" Directive incorporating all previous amendments.
+However, it is only the Directives or Regulations as published in the Official Journal of the European Community that have legal standing.
+Occasionally, in the interests of clarity, the EU will start afresh and recast a new 'base' Directive or Regulation incorporating all previous amendments.